dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 -  In the *Advanced…* dialog (see `Advanced project settings`_), the contents of the Start Function box and the setting of Compilation Mode.
--  The setting of the “Include any available templates” check-box.
+-  The setting of the "Include any available templates" check-box.

 On the last wizard page: